Your money-making expert. Financial journalist, TV and radio personality.

 Here are some things to consider:

 Pay close attention to the adverts, as the kind of products they feature offer a good idea of who they’re trying to attract.
+This should give you an idea of the target audience.
+Will they be interested in your story?

 If your story touches upon contemporary issues and has widespread appeal – perhaps a failed operation or how you had to sell the family home to pay off debts – it may be more appropriate for a newspaper feature article.

-Think about the kind of real-life stories you’ve read in the press and have a good look at a variety of newspapers to see which ones are more likely to want a story like yours.
+Think about the kind of real-life stories you’ve read in the press and have a good look at a variety of newspapers to see which ones are most likely to want a story like yours.

 Similarly, magazines like Take A Break have a separate section on their website to help you sell them your story.

-If you can’t find a dedicated e-mail address for the paper or magazine you have in mind, simply call the switchboard and ask to be put through to the features desk.
+If you can’t find a dedicated email address for the paper or magazine you have in mind, simply call the switchboard and ask to be put through to the features desk.

 For an alphabetical list of all the newspapers and magazines in the UK along with contact details go to the Media.info website.